-Clotar Bouvier had it discovered it in 1900 near Gornja Radgona (hence the name).
+Clotar Bouvier had it discovered in 1900 near Gornja Radgona (hence the name).
 It ripens very early (Ranina = »ripens early«) and is grown almost exclusively in Štajerska Slovenija.
 Produced wines are lightly perfumed with Muscat, and they have low acidity.

 Significant plantings are in the Vipava Valley.
 This variety is often used for wines with prolonged skin maceration.

-Is considered ancient variety originating from the Vipava Valley.
+Is considered an ancient variety originating from the Vipava Valley.
 Minimal % of plantings, only a few producers are making retained qualities (Mansus, Stegovec, Cigoj).

-Wine styles from this variety can be dry, medium sweet, sweet and some examples of sparkling wines.
+Wine styles from this variety can be dry, medium sweet, sweet, and some examples of sparkling wines.